 Note: I’m not 100% sure on this exact spot, but I scoured Google Maps and am pretty sure it’s around Iowa Street.
 Use the photo below to guide you!

 *Silver Lake: We went kayaking on Silver Lake and loved the yellow trees dotting the shores of the lake.
 From the water, we looked up in the mountains and saw the most beautiful orange, red and yellow trees cascading the mountain range.
+There’s a little creek that winds through marsh that makes it a fun paddle, too.

 Fern Lake Trail: This is that 3-mile hike I mentioned at the beginning of the post.
 We didn’t hike it because I’m wildly out of shape and it’s supposed to be steep, but the locals raved about this trail.
 It’s supposed to have fantastic fall foliage!